punhe/TFT-web/README.md

 All links in the email are automatically replaced with tracking URLs that redirect to the original destination while logging the click event.

 ### Database
-The application uses SQLite for data storage.
-The database file (`email_tracker.db`) is automatically created on first run.
+The application uses **Supabase** (PostgreSQL) for data storage.
+You need to:
+1. Create a Supabase project
+2. Run the SQL schema from `supabase-schema.sql`
+3. Configure your Supabase credentials in `.env.local`

+See [SUPABASE_SETUP.md](./SUPABASE_SETUP.md) for detailed instructions.

 ## Usage